thembo-sec/neocities_site/src/posts/tittabmt.md

 # Moving my body through time

 This book makes me feel less alone whenever I read it.
+The first time I read it I was on a plane back home, rapidly realising how alone I felt in the relationship I was in at the time.
+The book, a gift from one of my closest friends I had just seen for the first time in years, was a significant comfort.

 Whenever I open it, i want to start highlighting portions of it, quoting them, but quickly come to realise that I would simply end up writing most of the book down, word for word.
 Its warm, reading it feels like a slow summer afternoon on a day that is hot but not *too* hot.